This post may include affiliate links. Thank you for your support.

 Instructions

-- Toss onions: Place onions, garlic and thyme on a large, rimmed sheet pan.
+- Season the Raw Onions: Place onions, garlic and thyme on a large, rimmed sheet pan.
 Sprinkle with brown sugar, drizzle with 5 tablespoons of oil and season generously with salt and pepper.
 Toss everything together until evenly coated.

-- Cover the pan with foil and roast in the oven for 25 minutes, tossing once halfway through cooking.
-Remove foil and continue to cook for an additional 25-35 minutes, or until softened and golden in color, removing onions from the oven and tossing the onions 2-3 during cooking.
-If you prefer a darker color, switch the oven to broil and broil for 5 minutes – watch the onions carefully as they can easily burn!!
+- Cover and Caramelize the Onions in the Oven: Cover the pan with aluminum foil and then place the onions into the preheated oven.
+Roast for 25 minutes, tossing once halfway through cooking.
+Remove the aluminum foil and discard it.
+Return the onions to the oven and continue to bake – tossing the onions 2 or 3 times during cooking – for an additional 25-35 minutes, or until the onions are soft, caramelized, and golden in color.(Note: If you prefer a darker color, switch the oven to broil and broil for 5 minutes – watch the onions carefully as they can easily burn!)

-- Remove the pan from the oven and discard thyme sprigs (SEE NOTES).
-Drizzle onions with Worcestershire sauce and/or Balsamic if using.
-Toss to combine.
+- Flavor the Caramelized Onions: Remove the onions from the oven and place the pan on a wire rack.
+Remove and discard the thyme sprigs (SEE NOTES).
+Drizzle the top of the onions with Worcestershire sauce and/or Balsamic vinegar, if using.
+Then use two forks or spoons and toss to combine.

-- Serve: Taste and adjust for seasoning with salt and pepper.
-Serve and enjoy!
+- Serve Oven Caramelized Onions: Taste the onions and adjust for seasoning with salt and pepper.
+Serve immediately and enjoy!

 Notes